 How to find a secluded spot for wild camping

 Whilst Google dominates the search engine world, Bing has one uber trick up its sleeve.
-OS Maps.
+OS maps.
+And more importantly FREE OS maps.
 We are lucky enough to have a well-mapped country with OS being the big daddy in the mapping space.

 With so many places to enjoy wild camping, you can find your own secluded spot pretty easily.

 Head over to Bing maps, click on the ‘Road’ icon in the top right-hand side and select ‘Ordnance Survey’ and boom (or Bing if you prefer) you’ve got yourself access to a free OS map for the whole of the UK.

 Now navigate to an area you fancy exploring, zoom in, find some green goodness that looks appetising, and you’re off the wild camping races.